Pronoun ci

 Give me one of them.

-Ne still comes before the verb, between non and the verb:
+In negative sentences, ne still comes before the verb, placed between non and the verb itself.

 Ho comprato una pizza e ne ho mangiate tre fette.